Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Introduction

 As shown in Appendix~\ref{app:details_spin2_prop_PEPB}, since both $\mathcal{P}_{ab}^{(E)}$ and $\mathcal{P}_{ab}^{(B)}$ can be expressed exclusively in spin-weighted harmonics of weight $\pm 2$, and since the \textit{E}/\textit{B} decomposition is a linear projector that commutes with rotations when acting on the harmonic coefficients of the full polarization field, each component shares the same spin-2 transformation law as $\mathcal{P}_{ab}$.
 Therefore, both $\mathcal{P}_{ab}^{(E)}$ and $\mathcal{P}_{ab}^{(B)}$ are themselves spin-2 tensor fields on the sphere.

 Hence, analogously to $Q$ and $U$ in Eq.~\ref{eq:polar}, we can introduce the $E$- and $B$-family Stokes parameters, defined as the components of the local-orthonormal-tangent-basis matrix representations of $\mathcal{P}_{ab}^{(E)}$ and $\mathcal{P}_{ab}^{(B)}$, namely $Q_E$, $U_E$, $Q_B$, and $U_B$, as well as the corresponding polarization amplitudes $P_E$, $P_B$ and polarization angles $\psi_E$ and $\psi_B$ (see \citealt{Rotti:2018pzi, Liu:2018oqp, Liu:2022udr}).
-In practice, this decomposition is especially useful for tracking, in map space, the gradient-like (irrotational) and curl-like (solenoidal) properties of the polarization through $P_E$ and $P_B$, which can in general originate from distinct physical sources (see \citealt{Liu:2018dbb} or \citealt{Martire:2023ytg}).
-The more standard way to obtain $E$- and $B$-mode maps is to project its harmonic coefficients, $a_{\ell m}^E$ and $a_{\ell m}^B$, as spin-0 coefficients\footnote{{\underline{\textbf{Implementation} to compute the $E$/$B$-separated fields:}\\[0.15cm] The implementation of the fields introduced above is straightforward using the \texttt{healpy} \texttt{map2alm}/\texttt{alm2map} functions, see \cite{Gorski:2004by}:
+In practice, this spin-2 $E/B$ decomposition is useful for tracking, in map space, the gradient-like and curl-like contributions to the polarization through $P_E$ and $P_B$, which can in general originate from distinct physical structures (see \citealt{Liu:2018dbb} or \citealt{Martire:2023ytg}).
+The more standard construction is instead the spin-0 $E/B$ decomposition, in which the harmonic coefficients $a_{\ell m}^E$ and $a_{\ell m}^B$ are projected as scalar maps $E$ and $B$.\footnote{{\underline{\textbf{Implementation} to compute the $E$/$B$-separated fields:}\\[0.15cm] The implementation of the fields introduced above is straightforward using the \texttt{healpy} \texttt{map2alm}/\texttt{alm2map} functions, see \cite{Gorski:2004by}: } (see, \textit{e.g.}, \citealt{BICEP2:2016fge})}.

-We emphasize that \emph{these non-fully-local transforms are strictly well defined only on the full sky}.
-In this conceptual paper we therefore work within this simplified framework and do not address the complications arising from partial-sky analyses, which will be discussed in the next paper of the series.}} (see, \textit{e.g.}, \citealt{BICEP2:2016fge}).
+{We emphasize that these non-fully-local transforms are strictly well defined only on the full sky.
+In this conceptual paper we therefore work within this simplified framework and do not address the complications arising from partial-sky analyses.
+These issues will be discussed in a future paper of the series.}

+{Throughout the paper, we use the expression ``\textit{E}/\textit{B}-separated fields'' as a generic term for fields in which the polarization information has been separated into its two parity families.
+When this terminology could be ambiguous, we explicitly specify the spin of the field.
+Thus, ``spin-2 \textit{E}/\textit{B}-separated fields'' refers to $\mathcal{P}_{ab}^{(E)}$ and $\mathcal{P}_{ab}^{(B)}$, or equivalently to their Stokes components $(Q_E,U_E)$ and $(Q_B,U_B)$ and associated amplitudes $(P_E,P_B)$.
+By contrast, ``spin-0 \textit{E}/\textit{B} maps'' refers to the standard scalar maps $E$ and $B$.}